 Moving downward, thick leggings are crucial, and I tend to layer up as well, often starting with the Under Armour Base 4.0 (tucked into socks to prevent bunching; a lifesaver for anything involving layering) beneath a thick pair of polyester fleece leggings from the recesses of my winter closet.

 When it comes to your feet, moisture-wicking + merino wool again reigns supreme.
 The most popular sock system among seasoned ice anglers is a thin, moisture-wicking pair next to skin, followed up with a heavy-duty wool sock to provide top-notch insulation.
 Certain “super fleece” offerings such as Heat Holders have also gained popularity in recent years as an add-on.

-Your mid-layer is arguably the step with the utmost overwhelming array of options.
-I recommend keeping things simple with a layer or two of a fleece type material with wrist cuffs or thumb loops to trap heat and make for easy layering, and a half zip to allow for temperature adjustment.
-I then layer over this with a nice, thick hooded sweatshirt.
-Having at least one hooded layer can be your line of defense between comfort and an earache when it comes to facing the unabated winds often encountered on the ice field.
+Your mid-layer is arguably the step with an overwhelming array of options.
+I recommend keeping things simple with a layer or two of fleece material with wrist cuffs or thumb loops to trap heat and make for easy layering, and a half-zip to allow for temperature adjustment.
+Layer this with a thick, hooded sweatshirt.
+Having at least one hooded layer can be your first line of defense between comfort and an earache when it comes to facing the unabated winds encountered on the ice field.
 Keeping your ears and neck sheltered from the elements can prevent your enjoyment of this sport from being gone with the wind.